BrC12/BrC12/README.md

 - 👋 Hi, I’m @BrC12
-- 👀 I’m interested in nft development
+- 👀 I’m interested in learning in how to create nft
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning coding(newbie looking for support)
 - 💞️ I’m looking to collaborate on developing nft
 - 📫 How to reach me insta @brching